An Open Letter to Canadians

 Let the mycelium remind you: we are all connected.

-The salmon, the cedar, the morning fog—
+The salmon, the cedar, the morning fog

 they carry wisdom.
-They remember.

 Stop fighting shadows.

-Who or what are you fighting?
+Who or what are you really fighting?

-But you belong with the Earth.
+It comes from remembering: you belong with the Earth.

 You are already on sacred ground.

-And the land, the trees, the creatures—they are waiting for you to wake up.
+The land, the trees, the creatures—they are waiting for you to wake up.

 Be aware.